1979 Major League Baseball postseason: California Angels vs. Baltimore Orioles

 This was the first ALCS since 1975 to not feature either the New York Yankees or Kansas City Royals.
 The Orioles defeated the Angels in four games to return to the World Series for the fourth time in eleven years.

 The Orioles prevailed in an extra-inning Game 1 off a walk-off three-run home run from John Lowenstein in the bottom of the tenth.
 Game 2 was an offensive slugfest which the Orioles won to take a 2–0 series lead headed to Anaheim.
 In Game 3, the Angels won their first postseason game in franchise history, as Larry Harlow hit an RBI double to overcome a late Orioles' lead in the bottom of the ninth.
 However, the series would wrap up in Game 4, as Scott McGregor pitched a six-hit complete-game shutout in a blowout win for the Orioles.

 This was the first of three consecutive losses in the ALCS for the Angels.
-In 1982, they would blow a two-games-to-none lead to the Milwaukee Brewers, and in 1986 they would blow a 3–1 series lead to the Boston Red Sox.
-The Angels would not win the AL pennant until 2002, the year when they won the World Series.
+In 1982, they would blow a two-games-to-none lead to the Milwaukee Brewers after being nine outs away from the pennant in Game 5, and in 1986 they blew a 3–1 series lead to the Boston Red Sox after being a strike away from the pennant in Game 5.
+The Angels would then win the pennant in 2002 over the Minnesota Twins in five games en route to a World Series title.

-The Orioles would win their next and most recent pennant in 1983, where they defeated the Chicago White Sox in four games en route to a World Series title.
+The Orioles would win their next and most recent pennant four years later over the Chicago White Sox in four games en route to a World Series title.